datamol-io/datamol/README.md

 `datamol` is a python library to work with molecules.
 It's a layer built on top of [RDKit](https://www.rdkit.org/) and aims to be as light as possible.

 - 🐍 Simple pythonic API
-- ⚗️ Rdkit first: all you manipulate are `rdkit.Chem.Mol` objects.
+- ⚗️ RDKit first: all you manipulate are `rdkit.Chem.Mol` objects.
 - ✅ Manipulating molecules often rely on many options; datamol provides good defaults by design.
 - 🧠 Performance matters: built-in efficient parallelization when possible with optional progress bar.
 - 🕹️ Modern IO: out-of-the-box support for remote paths using `fsspec` to read and write multiple formats (sdf, xlsx, csv, etc).